 LOTS OF TOYS!!

 7) Kitty Bed- You will find that your kitty loves the condo for his/her bed.
-They also love a bed on the floor is they feel safe being on the floor, otherwise they will let you know where their favorite bed is!
+They also love a bed on the floor if they feel safe being on the floor, otherwise they will let you know where their favorite bed is!
 Laundry hampers are a favorite!
+And baskets on the floor.
+A favorite!
+Always be sure to have a place high so that your RagaMuffin can go there to get away from another pet, etc.

-8) Treats- RagaMuffin kittens love Life’s Abundance treats.
-You can order them along with your cat food.
+8) Treats- You can order them along with your cat food.
 I also find Temptations are a favorite too!
+My cats just aren’t crazy about them.
+Just remember to not over feed the treats.
+You want your kitten to eat the Young Again Pet Food and not fill up on treats.

 This play time will enable your new kitty to bond with you before he or she is introduced to the other animals or to the larger area of your home .